solliancenet/sentinel-defender-workshop-400/day-02/lab04-log-analytics-customization.md

-# Microsoft Defender for Cloud : Lab 2 : Log Analytics Customization
+# Lab 4 : Microsoft Defender for Cloud : Log Analytics Customization

 This lab will walk you through how to create custom logs in your host machines and then send those custom logs to Azure Log Analytics.